Collinux/gohue/README.md

 - [ ] Create rule
 - [ ] Update rule
 - [ ] Delete rule

-## See GoHue in action!
-##### Have a cool project you made using GoHue?
-Add yours here in a pull request!
-[HueBeat](https://github.com/Mobilpadde/HueBeat) by [Mobilpadde](https://github.com/mobilpadde) - Light up a room in sync with your heartbeat.

-[BitHue](https://github.com/realytcracker/go-bithue) by [ytcracker](https://github.com/realytcracker) - Light color according to profit gain/loss in bitcoin price

 ## API Documentation
 For official Philips Hue documentation check out the [Philips Hue website](http://www.developers.meethue.com/philips-hue-api)